BTruer/BTruer.github.io/README.md

 5. add google anayl.
 6. seo for this site
 7. add connect/email page
-8. change the style and look
+8. change the style and look of posts